microsoft/dstoolkit-time-series-forecasting/docs/decisions/0007_frequency_of_regression_testing.md

 ### Weekly end-to-end testing on codebase in main branch

-- Once a week, regression tests are conducted on the `tsff` codebase in `main` branch to ensure code executes as expected and metrics such as execution time are similar to previous weeks or tests.
+- Once a week, regression tests are conducted on the `tsfa` codebase in `main` branch to ensure code executes as expected and metrics such as execution time are similar to previous weeks or tests.
 - The motivation for this option is to provide a trade-off between early discovery of performance degradation or breaking changes without slowing down the day-to-day cadence of work or putting undue pressure on experimentation clusters.
 - Good, because:
   - Any impact on metrics like execution time is identified on a weekly basis.
 This will enable faster identification of changes that resulted in the performance change, i.e. finite number of changes within the week that resulted in the performance change.